Benex254/FastAnime/README.md

 To build from the source, follow these steps:

-1. Clone the repository: `git clone https://github.com/Benex254/FastAnime.git`
+1. Clone the repository: `git clone https://github.com/Benex254/FastAnime.git --depth 1`
 2. Navigate into the folder: `cd FastAnime`
 3. Then build and Install the app: